Envirometrix/PredictiveSoilMapping/02-Software.md

 ## Installing software on Ubuntu OS

-On Ubuntu (often the recommended standard for the GIS community) the main required software can be installed within 10--20 minutes.
+On Ubuntu (often the preferred standard for the GIS community) the main required software can be installed within 10--20 minutes.
 We start with installing GDAL, proj4 and some packages that you might need later on:

 ```bash